Google Tag:

 What Is the Cybercrime Rate Around the World?

-According to recent research from Zippia, cyber attacks happen once every 39 seconds and an estimated 30,000 websites are hacked each day, globally.
-In the United States, the FBI received over 800,000 cybercrime complaints in 2022.
+According to recent research, cyber attacks happen once every 39 seconds, and a whopping 1.5 billion data records were hacked in the first quarter of 2024 alone.
+In the United States, the FBI receives nearly 900,000 cybercrime complaints per year.

 What Is the Average Cost of a Cyber Attack for a Small Business?

-According to CNBC, cyber attacks cost smaller US-based companies $200,000 on average, putting many small- and medium-sized companies out of business.
+The average cost of a data breach for a smaller business with 500 employees or less reached $3.31 million, a number that can easily put many small- and medium-sized companies out of business.
 Many smaller companies assume that they are not prime targets for cyber attacks.
 But the opposite is true.
 Small- to medium-sized businesses are often more likely to experience a cyber breach than larger organizations.

 Is It All Doom and Gloom?

-However, just because risk is high does not mean the situation is hopeless.
-Cybersecurity experts around the globe have made serious strides in improving preventive and protective measures to stay one step ahead of cyber criminals.
+However, just because the risk is high does not mean the situation is hopeless.
+Cybersecurity experts around the globe have made serious strides in improving preventive and protective measures to stay one step ahead of cybercriminals.
 For example, Trava has successfully supported all kinds of businesses through their unique cybersecurity journeys.
 Check out our case studies to see all of the progress we’ve made.

 How Does This All Impact Cyber Insurance?